FilipeAlberoPomar/jira-metrics/README.md

 ```% pip3 install numpy ```

+Now all you need to do is to download _jira_metrics.py_ and _jira_metrics.cfg_.

-# Usage
+# Configuration

 ### Get an API token

 Before your first run you will need to generate an API Token from your Jira instance.
-It's pretty easy:

 1. Click on your profile picture (top right)
 2. Account Settings